yoavram/old-blog/pages/mean-fitness-at-the-mutation-selection-balance.md

 You can find this derivation at the begining of a [presentation](http://dx.doi.org/10.6084/m9.figshare.95940) I gave at the [BioMath Student Journal Club at Tel-Aviv University](http://biomathsjctau.wordpress.com).

-## Matrix Theory: the Perron-Frobenius theorem
+### A separate multiple locus model

-We can produce the same result without approximations using a bit heavier mathematics, but not much heavier - this is still undergraduate *Linear Algebra*.
+We can produce the same result without approximations using a different approach.

 This time we start with the multiple locus model right away.
 Instead of following allele frequencies, though, we follow the frequency of individuals with *i* mutant alleles,